 On campus, bikes may only be locked to bike racks

 Campus bike racks are for short-term parking; bikes left for extended periods will be tagged and removed per campus policy

-For more information regarding the rights and responsibilities of cyclists in Georgia, please consult the Bicyclist Pocket Guide from Georgia Bikes.
+For more information regarding the rights and responsibilities of riders in Georgia, please consult the Bicyclist Pocket Guide from Georgia Bikes.